All Episodes

 There's a reason why.

-Moving on the next bite, though, CNN last night, Don Lemon spoke with Dana Bash, chief political correspondent about this ad, said that's a pretty devastating look at Trump's own words.
+Moving on to the next bite, though, CNN last night, Don Lemon spoke with Dana Bash, chief political correspondent about this ad.

-They understood that this was a potential weak spot for Donald Trump, big time, maybe not as much in the Republican electorate, although he didn't do as well with women as he did with men, but very much so they're they're hoping, certainly now Democrats, in the general election.
+They understood that this was a potential weak spot for Donald Trump, big time, maybe not as much in the Republican electorate, although he didn't do as well with women as he did with men, but very much so they're hoping, certainly now Democrats, in the general election.

 Wait a minute now.

-Dana Bash, if I heard that right, did not universally proclaim that's it.
+Dana Bash, if I heard that right, did not universally proclaim, that's it.

 That's it.